conan-io/conan-center-index/docs/how_to_add_packages.md

 it and it makes sense to split and duplicate it, there is no common rule for it.

-Together with the recipe, there can be other files that are needed to build the library: patches, other files related to build systems, ... all these files will usually be listed in the `exports_sources` attribute and used during the build process.
+Together with the recipe, there can be other files that are needed to build the library: patches, other files related to build systems, ... all these files will usually be listed in `exports_sources`  and used during the build process.

 Also, **every `conanfile.py` should be accompanied by one or several folder to test the generated packages** as we will see below.